railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 The statement reference :guilabel:`Name` and the :guilabel:`Date` are automatically suggested by OpenERP.
 The :guilabel:`Name` will be filled with the statement number at confirmation of the bank statement.
 You can configure your own reference by managing sequences in the
 :menuselection:`Administration --> Configuration --> Sequences` menu.

 Then select the correct :guilabel:`Journal`.
-Ideally, when you are configuring your company you would create at least one journal for each bank account and one journal for petty cash in your company.
+Ideally, when you are configuring your company, you would create at least one journal for each bank account and one journal for petty cash in your company.
 So select the journal corresponding to the bank account whose statement you are handling.

 The currency that you are using for the statement line is that of the selected journal.
 If you are entering statement lines for an account in American Dollars (USD), the amounts must be entered in
-\ ``USD``\ .
+\ ``USD`` \.
 The currency is automatically converted into the company's main currency when you confirm the entry, using the rates in effect at the date of entry.
 (This means that you would need valid currency conversion rates to be created first.
 Go to :menuselection:`Accounting --> Configuration --> Miscellaneous --> Currencies` menu.)

 OpenERP automatically completes the initial balance based on the closing balance of the preceding statement.
 You can modify this value and force another value.
 This lets you enter statements in the order of your choice.
-Also if you have lost a page of your statement you can enter the following ones immediately and you are not forced to wait for a duplicate from the bank.
+Also if you have lost a page of your statement, you can enter the following ones immediately and you are not forced to wait for a duplicate from the bank.

 So, complete the closing balance which corresponds to the new value in the account displayed on your